Faculty Competition for Graduate Research Assistantship (GRA)

 - Students are ineligible for this funding if during the summer they have any combination of another appointment, other additional pay, or enrollment in classes that would equate to more than 50% level of effort.

 - Payment to the student is to be processed by the faculty member’s department.
 This can be done by adding an appointment for the student or through additional pay.
-The full amount of the award will be transferred by the Office of Research to the faculty member’s department this fiscal year.

 - One application may be submitted from each department or comparable unit for each 20 full-time faculty members (or part thereof) in the department.
 Thus, a department with 20 or less faculty may submit for one assistantship; a department with 21-40 may submit for two, and so forth.
 A faculty member may only submit one application per year.